weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 it is given in the following definition.

-7.22 Definition A family &# of complex functions f defined on a set E in a metric space X is said to be equicontinuous on E if for every &¢ > 0 there exists a 6 > 0 such that
+7.22 Definition A family &# of complex functions f defined on a set E in a metric space X is said to be equicontinuous on E if for every &c > 0 there exists a 6 > 0 such that

 fx) =f) <e